hocineismail/React-example-Todo/README.md

 # simple example app TODO using react

-An example of how to using component and context with react.js .
+An example of how to use components and context with react.js .

 ### Version
 1.0.0